 Telephone: (866) 592-3548

 The West Virginia Division of Rehabilitation Services (DRS) provides services for those who are disabled to help them prepare to get a job, find a job, and help them to keep that job.
-To apply vocational rehabilitation, you should contact DRS.
-To contact DRS, you may call the statewide contact number, call your district office, send a message via the DRS website, or send a request through the mail.
+To apply for vocational rehabilitation, you should contact DRS.
+To contact DRS, you may call the statewide contact number or visit the DRS website.
 The contact information is below.

 Statewide Contact Number: 800-642-8207